-If you're here, you're probably a student of psychology or wanting to know what a cognitive psychologist does.
+If you're here, you're probably a psychology student or want to know what a cognitive psychologist does.
 Lucky you, I've compiled a huge list of different fields and topics in cognitive psychology and turned this page into a giant resource just for you.

 What is Cognitive Psychology?